usnistgov/FIPS201/_FIPS201/keymanagement.md

 ## 5.1 Architecture {#s-5-1}

-CAs that issues certificates to support PIV private keys SHALL participate in the hierarchical PKI for the Common Policy managed by the Federal PKI.
+CAs that issue certificates to support PIV private keys SHALL participate in the hierarchical PKI for the Common Policy managed by the Federal PKI.

 CA certificates SHALL conform to the *X.509 Certificate and